 If you or a loved one have been injured in an accident, you can count on an experienced personal injury lawyer at Heintz Law to help you better understand the concept of pain and suffering.
 Heintz Law will help you determine the best legal strategy for your personal injury case.

 Make Heintz Law your experienced Florida personal injury lawyer.
 They will work aggressively to protect your rights and to get you the compensation you deserve.
-Schedule your free initial consultation to discuss your case by calling us today or filling out our contact form.
+Schedule your free initial consultation to discuss your case by calling 941-748-2916 or filling out our contact form.
 We’ve helped accident victims from Bradenton, Sarasota, and all over Florida receive compensation for their injuries.
-Call us for a free consultation now or contact us online.
+Call us for a free consultation now at the number above or contact us online.